-It is important, therefore, for delivery system 3 reforms to shift Medicare payments away from fee-for-4 service.
-New payment models, such as ACOs and bundled 5 payments, can potentially improve accountability for 6 7 efficient use of resources and care quality.
-Repealing the SGR may provide an opportunity for Medicare to encourage 8 9 providers to move towards these models and make fee-forservice less attractive.
-Additionally, to achieve 10 widespread delivery system reform, beneficiary incentives 11 must also be aligned with these objectives.
-12

-13 So in thinking about policies to accelerate delivery system reforms, we next consider ways to align 14 15 payment for fee schedule services with incentives for 16 improving quality and prudent resource use.
-Looking at the 17 ACO program, for example, Medicare could create incentives 18 for physicians and other health professionals to join or lead ACOs.
-One way would be to allow greater opportunity 19 for shared savings to those physicians and health 20 professionals who join or lead two-sided risk ACOs, and I am 21 22 defining here two-sided risk ACOs are those that are subject
+- 1 penalizes providers who constrain unnecessary spending and - 2 provides no accountability for care quality. - It is important, therefore, for delivery system - 4 reforms to shift Medicare payments away from fee-for- - 5 service.
+New payment models, such as ACOs and bundled - 6 payments, can potentially improve accountability for - 7 efficient use of resources and care quality.
+Repealing the - 8 SGR may provide an opportunity for Medicare to encourage - 9 providers to move towards these models and make fee-for- - 10 service less attractive.
+Additionally, to achieve - 11 widespread delivery system reform, beneficiary incentives - 12 must also be aligned with these objectives. - 13 So in thinking about policies to accelerate - 14 delivery system reforms, we next consider ways to align - 15 payment for fee schedule services with incentives for - 16 improving quality and prudent resource use.
+Looking at the - 17 ACO program, for example, Medicare could create incentives - 18 for physicians and other health professionals to join or - 19 lead ACOs.
+One way would be to allow greater opportunity - 20 for shared savings to those physicians and health - 21 professionals who join or lead two-sided risk ACOs, and I am - 22 defining here two-sided risk ACOs are those that are subject

-1 to penalties or bonuses based on performance.
-That is in 2 contrast to bonus-only models in which they are not subject 3 to financial penalties for poor performance.

-The greater opportunity for shared savings under 4 this policy would come from calculating the two-sided risk 5 ACO spending benchmark using higher overall fee schedule 6 growth rates.
-So under this policy, of overall fee schedule 7 rates are reduced, two-sided risk ACOs could be measured 8 9 against a freeze and would, therefore, have a better chance of coming in under the benchmark.
-So these ACOs would have 10 a greater opportunity for shared savings.
-11

-And we try to embody that in this recommendation here, which reads, under the ten-year update path specified in Draft Recommendation 1, the Secretary should increase the shared savings opportunity for physicians and health professionals who join or lead two-sided risk ACOs.
-The Secretary should compute spending benchmarks for two-sided risk ACOs using the 2011 fee schedule rates.

-For here, we have the spending implications as indeterminate because the ACO regulations are not yet final.
-We can talk about that a little more if you have questions, but we will leave it at that for this purpose here.
+- 1 to penalties or bonuses based on performance.
+That is in - 2 contrast to bonus-only models in which they are not subject - 3 to financial penalties for poor performance. - 4 The greater opportunity for shared savings under - 5 this policy would come from calculating the two-sided risk - 6 ACO spending benchmark using higher overall fee schedule - 7 growth rates.
+So under this policy, of overall fee schedule - 8 rates are reduced, two-sided risk ACOs could be measured - 9 against a freeze and would, therefore, have a better chance - 10 of coming in under the benchmark.
+So these ACOs would have - 11 a greater opportunity for shared savings. - 12 And we try to embody that in this recommendation - 13 here, which reads, under the ten-year update path specified - in Draft Recommendation 1, the Secretary should increase the - 15 shared savings opportunity for physicians and health - 16 professionals who join or lead two-sided risk ACOs.
+The - 17 Secretary should compute spending benchmarks for two-sided - 18 risk ACOs using the 2011 fee schedule rates. - 19 For here, we have the spending implications as - 20 indeterminate because the ACO regulations are not yet final. - 21 We can talk about that a little more if you have questions, - 22 but we will leave it at that for this purpose here.